-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 10 of this chapter tells you more about the process for Level 3, 4, and 5 appeals.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If you want to go on to Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 10 of this chapter talks more about the process for Levels 3, 4, and 5 of the appeals process.

-SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon
+SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon for the day when you will leave the hospital.
+They will help arrange for care you may need after you leave.